matthewpratt13/invoice-generator-windows/README.md

 This invoice generator is a binary application that calculates power consumption based on inverter yield and export data.
 The front end was made using the GTK-RS library.

-The current Windows build can be found at `target/release/invoice-generator.exe`.

-If you would like to build the project for yourself, follow the Installation and Compilation instructions below.
-Otherwise, see the Usage instructions for a guide to interacting with the app.

 ## Installation